bloominstituteoftechnology/node-db-challenge/README.md

   - [ ] POST for adding projects.
   - [ ] POST for adding actions.
-  - [ ] GET for retrieving a `project` by its `id` that returns an object with the following structure:
+  - [ ] GET for retrieving a `projects` by its `id` that returns an object with the following structure:

     ```js
     {
       id: 1,
-      name: 'project name here',
+      name: 'projects name here',
-      description: 'the project description',
+      description: 'the projects description',
       completed: false, // or true, the database will return 1 for true and 0 for false
       actions: [
         {